 Several security experts have been warning that China’s rise in the scientific field will be a threat not just for America, but also for the world as a whole.
 In response, the U.S. administration is considering limiting the involvement of Chinese money and scholars in research projects.
-In the next decade or two, China is going to affect the way American and global scientific endeavors are funded, staffed, and conducted.
+In the next decade or two, China is going to affect the way American research and global scientific endeavors are funded, staffed, and conducted.

 The US and China